1GWilly8/block-rewards/README.md

 Replace these with the indicated values and save.
 Next, compile the contract by running the following command:

-    solc -o ./ --bin --abi --optimize
+    solc -o ./ --bin --optimize

 This will produce a file called MyPoints.bin, copy the contents of this file and navigate to https://remix.ethereum.org/ and paste.
 Hit compile then run.
 This command will compile your contract that you can then deploy through the remix ide.
-Upon deployment, you will need to copy and paste the contract address and ABI into the appropiate variables.
+Upon deployment, you will need to copy and paste the contract address and ABI into the appropiate variables in the index.js of this package.

-solc -o ./bin --bin --abi --optimize --overwrite